Belthasaran/rhplay/devdocs/remote_signing_feature.md

    - If missing, generate new random seed and encrypt it
    - Do NOT replace existing Nostr keypairs during migration
    - Mark new keypairs as seed-based going forward

+#### For Admin Keypairs

+1. **Admin Master Seed Generation**
+   - Generate cryptographically secure 256-bit (32-byte) random seed
+   - Encrypt seed with Profile Guard key using AES-256-CBC
+   - Store encrypted seed in `admin_seeds` table with a `seed_id` (UUID)
+   - Optionally provide a `seed_name` for identification (e.g., "Primary Admin Seed")
+   - Record generation timestamp in `seed_generated_at`

+2. **Admin Keypair Derivation**
+   - Select which admin seed to use (via `seed_id`)
+   - Decrypt the seed using Profile Guard key
+   - Use BIP32/BIP44 hierarchical deterministic key derivation
+   - Default path for Nostr admin keys: `m/44'/1237'/0'/0/index` (or custom path)
+   - Derive private key from seed + derivation path
+   - Generate public key from private key
+   - Store `is_seed_based=1`, `derivation_path`, and `master_seed_id` in `admin_keypairs` record

+3. **Multiple Admin Seeds**
+   - System supports multiple admin seeds in `admin_seeds` table
+   - Each admin keypair references exactly one seed via `master_seed_id`
+   - Allows organization/context separation (e.g., different seeds for different organizations)
+   - When creating new admin keypair, user selects which seed to use (or creates new seed)

+4. **Migration for Existing Admin Keypairs**
+   - Existing admin keypairs are NOT automatically converted to seed-based
+   - When admin creates new seed-based admin keypair, must explicitly choose seed-based generation
+   - Optionally, admin can create a seed and re-generate existing keypairs from it (requires manual process)

 ### Phase 2: Remote Signing Integration